Jacqui Oatley: Journalism career

-Oatley also worked as a news reporter in her native West Midlands with BBC WM, before moving back to London to work as a sports reporter for BBC London 94.9.
+Football commentary

 She joined BBC Radio 5 Live in 2003 and became the first woman to commentate on a football match on British network radio in 2005, covering the England women's internationals at the 2005 UEFA Women's Championship.
 Her subsequent interview with UEFA President Lennart Johansson became an international news story due to his controversial comments on women's football.

-Oatley became the first female football commentator in the history of BBC football programme Match of the Day, with her debut broadcast on 21 April 2007 for the Premier League match between Fulham F.C. and Blackburn Rovers F.C.
+Oatley became the first female football commentator in the history of BBC football programme Match of the Day, with her debut broadcast on 21 April 2007 for the Premier League match between Fulham and Blackburn Rovers.
 She has since commentated on several further games for Match of the Day.

-Oatley was the Austria-based reporter for BBC Television at Euro 2008, reported and commentated at the Women's World Cup in China in 2007 and presented and commentated on a television show Level Up during the World Cup in Germany in 2006.
-She commentated on live football matches for BBC Television during the Beijing Olympics.
-In September 2009, she commentated on the Euro 2009 final between Germany and England and did several live commentaries for BBC Radio 5 Live at the 2010 FIFA World Cup in South Africa.
-She was BBC Television reporter with the Great Britain women's Olympic football team for the 2012 Summer Olympics.
+In September 2009, she commentated on the UEFA Women's Euro 2009 final between Germany and England.
+She provided live commentary on BBC Radio 5 Live for matches of the 2010 FIFA World Cup in South Africa.
+She was one of BBC Television's reporters with the Great Britain women's Olympic football team for the 2012 Summer Olympics.

-In 2013 and 2014 Oatley hosted Late Kick Off on BBC One in London and the South East and anchored UEFA Women's Euro 2013.
-She was also a reporter on Football Focus and Final Score on BBC One and a Premier League presenter on their worldwide television channel, produced by IMG.

-She was a regular sports presenter on the BBC News Channel between 2011 and 2013.